Toronto Lobbyist Registrar

 Formal request for online registration.
 The formal request must be made in a letter, signed by the individual who registers.
 It must include your name and contact information.
 You can send this signed letter to us by mail, fax, or email (by attaching a scanned image of the signed letter) or deliver it to our office in person.

-Full registration (approved lobbyist and subject matter registrations) will usually take less than 24 hours; but that depends on how quickly we receive the required documents and whether any changes and/or clarifications are needed prior to approving the registrations.
+Full registration (approved lobbyist and subject matter registrations) will usually 24 hours; but that depends on how quickly we receive the required documents and whether any changes and/or clarifications are needed prior to approving the registrations.

 A note to in-house lobbyists!